What is Permanent Resident status?

 Categories of Sponsorship at UC Berkeley

-Under employment-based eligibility, two categories of sponsorship are available to departments and institutes that hire a nonimmigrant employee into a permanent position at UC Berkeley:
+Under employment-based eligibility, two most frequently used categories of sponsorship are available to departments and institutes that hire a nonimmigrant employee into a permanent position at UC Berkeley:

 - Labor Certification

 Primarily reserved for tenure track teaching faculty positions that were filled by a national competitive recruiting and hiring procedure.
-The process involves filing a petition with the Department of Labor (DOL) and usually takes anywhere from nine months to one and a half years or longer for the faculty member to acquire the “green card.”
+The process involves filing a petition with the Department of Labor (DOL) and usually takes approximately one and a half years for the faculty member to acquire the “green card.”

 - Outstanding Professor or Researcher